erhasset/ecosys_carbon/README.md

 # Ecosys Modeling of Carbon Fluxes at Old Woman Creek NERR, Huron, Ohio, USA

 ## Overview
-This manuscript has been accepted in Science of the Total Environment; Februrary 2026.
+This manuscript has been accepted, pending revisions, in Science of the Total Environment; Februrary 2026.

-This project uses the **process-based ecosystem model Ecosys** to simulate carbon gas fluxes (CO₂ and CH₄) in a temperate freshwater marsh at **Old Woman Creek National Estuarine Research Reserve (OWC NERR), Huron, Ohio, USA**.
+This project uses the **process-based ecosystem model ecosys** to simulate carbon gas fluxes (CO₂ and CH₄) in a temperate freshwater marsh at **Old Woman Creek National Estuarine Research Reserve (OWC NERR), Huron, Ohio, USA**.

 Wetland heterogeneity in hydrology and vegetation strongly influences biogeochemical processes.
-Since wetlands store significant global organic carbon and contribute substantially to methane emissions, accurately modeling these dynamics across space and time is critical.
+Since wetlands store significant global organic carbon and contribute substantially to global methane emissions, accurately modeling these dynamics across space and time is critical.

 The study focused on **two hydrologically distinct areas** of the marsh: